 - KS3: Art and Design, the history of art, craft and architecture

-Find out about the people who lived and worked at Old Sarum using our on-site 'Hidden Now Heard' backpacks.
-These activity bags are for KS1-3.
-Each bag contains a character card, map, handling objects and activities for the following time periods:
+Find out about the people who lived and worked at Old Sarum using our range of free learning resources.
+Our 'Hidden Now Heard' activity backpacks contain character cards, maps, handling objects and activities for the following time periods:

 - Early: Iron Age to Vikings, 120BC-1003AD